HfMT-ZM4/drawsocket.github.io/api.md

 Clients can load JSON of stored messages, formatted in the `drawsocket` API detailed here.

 Keywords:
-* `fetch`: (required) URL of file to fetch relative to the `drawsocket` root html folder (by default this is the same as the folder that the patch containg the `drawsocket` is saved in.,
+* `fetch`: (required) URL of file to fetch relative to the `drawsocket` root html folder (by default this is the same as the folder that the patch containing the `drawsocket` is saved in.,
 * `prefix`: (optional) the URL prefix to load into the page.
 If no prefix is specified `fetch` will load only the prefix matching the client URL.

 For example, here we tell clients logged into the URL `/foo` to load the messages for URL `/bar` from the file "savedState.json".